michael2012z/BitBible/markdown/JPS/files/Josh.md

 10. And they were for the children of Aaron, of the families of the Kohathites, who were of the children of Levi; for theirs was the first lot.

-11. And they gave them Kiriath-arba,Heb.
-Anok which Arba was the father of Anak--the same is Hebron--in the hill-country of Judah, with the open land round about it.
+11. And they gave them Kiriath-arba,

 12. But the fields of the city, and the villages thereof, gave they to Caleb the son of Jephunneh for his possession.